dlt-hub/dlt/docs/website/blog/2024-05-28-openapi-pipeline.md

 **[Specs repository you can generate from.](https://github.com/dlt-hub/openapi-specs)**

-## Next steps
+## Next steps: Feedback, discussion and sharing.

+Solving data engineering headaches in the open source is a team sport.
+We got this far with your feedback and help, and are counting on your continuous usage and engagement to steer our pushing of what's possible into uncharted, but needed directions.

+So here's our call to action:

-We're excited to see how you will use our new pipeline generator and we are eager for your feeedback. **[Join our community!](https://dlthub.com/community)**
+- We're excited to see how you will use our new pipeline generator and we are eager for your feedback. **[Join our community and let us know how we can improve dlt-init-openapi](https://dlthub.com/community)**

-Got an OpenAPI spec? **[Add it to our specs repository](https://github.com/dlt-hub/openapi-specs)** so others may use it.
+- Got an OpenAPI spec? **[Add it to our specs repository](https://github.com/dlt-hub/openapi-specs)** so others may use it.
 If the spec doesn't work, please note that in the PR and we will use it for R&D.

 *Thank you for being part of our community and for building the future of ETL together!*